Studio Closed Dec 23rd - Sun Jan 7th

 Tap classes are designed to develop rhythm, style and sound.
 Students will learn a variety of tap styles from Broadway to Rhythm tap.
 Exercises focus on building flexibility of the knee and ankles, coordination, and speed of movement.
 The class emphasis is on developing proper tap technique, producing clear tap sounds, and having fun.
 As students’ progress through each level curriculum will become increasingly more complex and intricate.

-This class is specifically for Dancerss with Special Needs from ages 3 to 7 years old.
+This class is specifically for 5 to 10 years old.
 They will learn to follow instruction as well as lead activities.
-In this class, we work on rhythmical and coordination skills, while providing an introduction to Ballet, Tap, Tumbling, and creative dance.
+In this class, we work on rhythmical and coordination skills, while providing an introduction to Ballet, Tap, Tumbling, and creative dance This Class is a NON- Performing Class

 The goals of the competition class are to work on mastering the technique, musicality, dance ability and team work needed to perform at a competition and other venues.
 This class is a great way to improve your strength, flexibility, endurance, self-confidence and coordination.
 It is compulsory to be taking a Ballet or Jazz Class at Dussich Dance Studio to register for this class.
 Fees for competitions are separate from tuition and fundraising will be done during the year to help offset some of the cost.